mschilling314/Personal-Trading-V2/README.md

 - Go Live
 - Once confirmed to work, disable
 - Eventual refactor, want to separate out the strategy and the tools to execute to allow for faster iteration on strategy as well as keeping it private
+- Rewrite requests to use .get, .post, or .delete methods instead of .request?
 - Come up with a better strategy